The O Trek of Torres del Paine National Park in Chilean Patagonia is one of the most sought after multi day treks in the world.

 Before you head to Paine Grande though, I would recommend heading on the short trail to the Grey Glacier lookout point near the campsite.
 Here you will get up close and personal to some icebergs with the glacier further out in the distance.

 It is then off to Paine Grande, as you follow the path along the Lago Grey to your right and some Torres del Paine peaks to your left.

 There will be some truly dramatic landscapes on either side of you as you make your way along the trail.
 Some of the lookout points will even have you turning backwards as you get to see Grey Glacier from a distance.

 Soon enough those views will disappear though, as you now will be heading towards the blue waters of Lago Toro.
 Follow the path down and you will soon arrive at the Paine Grande sector.

 Don’t think your day is done just yet though.
 Before or after checking into your campsite, I would recommend heading on the path that heads south along the lake.
 This path actually heads out on the park, but you can just walk along it for 20-30 minutes to get some awesome views.

 The blue waters of Lago Toro, surrounding green landscape, and the famous Los Cuernos mountains out behind make for just the perfect overall view.

 Ending Point: Sector Frances or Cuernos

 Up next on the O Trek of Torres del Paine is heading from Paine Grande to Frances with a hike up the Valle del Frances.
 During this day you will be completing that “middle line of the W”.

-→ Learn more about the Valle del Frances hike in particular
+Feel free to learn more about the Valle del Frances hike.

 Remember, this is also one of those days where you have more than one overnight to choose from – either Sector Frances or Sector Cuernos (another 2 miles further).